 Symptoms of ADHD in Adults

 As with children, ADHD provides a unique set of symptoms for each individual.
-However, adults with ADHD have a set of symptoms experience different from a child’s. ⁸
+However, adults with ADHD have a set of symptoms that are different from a child’s. ⁸ To identify if you have ADHD, it’s best to look at the symptoms.
+Symptoms are divided into the following categories:

 Attention Deficit

-Those who struggle with attention deficit often have problems with concentration and focus.
-They’ll most likely find themselves being easily distracted by the slightest sights or sounds and find it difficult to pivot attention to one task.
+If you struggle with attention deficit, you have problems with concentration and focus.
+You may be easily distracted by the slightest sights or sounds and find it difficult to pivot attention to one task.
+Common attention deficit symptoms in adults include:

 - Daydreaming and/or “zoning out” without realizing it